-Data governance sets clear standards for data processing across your organization, with a focus on improving data quality and consistency.
-To achieve data goals, data governance programs involve tools and processes to help you manage data throughout the data’s lifecycle, from acquisition to disposal.
+Data governance tools enable an organization to build and manage data governance policies and processes.
+They improve the quality of data with validation, cleansing and enrichment.
+To achieve data goals, data governance programs involve tools and processes to help businesses manage data throughout the data’s life cycle, from acquisition to disposal.

 - Key features of a data governance tool